 - If you suspect that the remains may be from an individual who has been dead for less than 75 years, contact the local district Medical Examiner.

 - If the remains are from someone who has been dead for more than 75 years, archaeological activities may not resume until the State Archaeologist has been notified of the unmarked burial.
-To notify the State Archaeologist, call Daniel Seinfeld at 850.245.6301 or email him at firstname.lastname@example.org.
+To notify the State Archaeologist, call at 850.245.6444 or email at [email protected].

 - Within 15 days after the discovery of human remains, the archaeologist conducting the excavation shall report to the State Archaeologist his or her opinion regarding the biological and cultural characteristics of the remains and where the unmarked burial and associated objects will be held prior to final disposition.
 Please report all human remains you find, including those that are likely not part of a complete burial as well as remains found in the lab after fieldwork.